FRRouting/frr/doc/user/bgp.rst

    expires.
 The stale path timer is started when the router receives a Route-Refresh BoRR message.

+.. clicmd:: bgp graceful-restart notification

+   Indicate Graceful Restart support for BGP NOTIFICATION messages.

+   After changing this parameter, you have to reset the peers in order to advertise N-bit in Graceful Restart capability.

+   Enabled by default.

 .. _bgp-per-peer-graceful-restart:

 BGP Per Peer Graceful Restart